kartoza/docker-geosafe/README.md

 celery -A headless.celery_app worker -l info -Q inasafe-headless-analysis -n inasafe-headless-analysis.%h
 ```

-These concludes the necessary tasks to run services needed by GeoSAFE.
+These conclude the necessary tasks to run services needed by GeoSAFE.
 Also note
 that Django web server supports hot-loading, meaning that if you changed some
-codes in Geonode or GeoSAFE, it will be interpreted immediately by Django web
+code in GeoNode or GeoSAFE, it will be interpreted immediately by the Django web
 server.
-Meanwhile, if you changed celery tasks codes, you need to rerun the
+Meanwhile, if you changed celery tasks code, you need to rerun the
 relevant worker for the changes to be applied.
-Celery worker doesn't support
+Celery workers don't support
 hot-loading.

 ## Logging